<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=140460429997534&amp;ev=PageView&amp;noscript=1">

 Lithium-ion Battery Pack with Sophisticated Control and Monitoring Electronics

-Lithium ion battery chemistries prefer partial discharge, and since lithium ion chemistry does not have a "memory", you do not harm the battery pack with a partial discharge.
-If the voltage of a lithium ion cell drops below a certain level, it cannot be recovered.
+Lithium-ion battery chemistries ;prefer partial discharge, and since lithium-ion chemistry does not have a "memory", you do not harm the battery pack with a partial discharge.
+If the voltage of a lithium-ion cell drops below a certain level, it cannot recover.
 This is also part of the reason that you want to use fuel gauge technology on all battery packs so that you can actively measure capacity and extend the life of the battery pack.

 Ready to learn beyond proper lithium battery storage?
 Check out our full battery pack development timeline.